ajbm6/db/README.md

 [![Build Status](https://travis-ci.org/orno/db.png?branch=master)](https://travis-ci.org/orno/db)

 A simple database abstraction layer.
+It provides a unified API to enable you to write ANSI/ISO SQL that will be handled in the same way, regardless of your database driver.

 ### Support